zycietocalareszta/cx-interview-questions/shopping_basket/assignment.md

 ### Behavior

 * A basket can contain zero or more products.
+* A basket is mutable - that is to say products an be added to it.
-* An empty basket has a price of zero.
+* An empty basket has a sub-total, discount and total each of zero.
 * Baskets cannot have a negative price.
 * The discount and therefore the total price is determined by the contents of the basket, the undiscounted price of the goods and the applicable offers.
-* As with all supermarkets, the prices of goods and the offers applicable to those goods may change from day to day.
+* As with all supermarkets, the prices of goods and the offers applicable to those goods may change from day to day and therefore cannot be hard-coded into this component.

 #### Other considerations

-* We are only interested in the behavior of the shopping basket component.
+* We are only interested in the behavior of the shopping basket pricer component.
 You do not need to build an API, web-interface or database.
 Try to stay focused on implementing the shopping basket, and especially pricing the basket.
-* You can use 3rd party components if you think it will be helpful.
+* You can use 3rd party components if you think it will be helpful, for example in your testing.
 Use the included Pipfile to identify any dependencies your component needs.
 * Provide some documentation that will help us run your submission.
 You can put your documentation in [the readme file](./readme.md)
 * You can assume all prices are in £GBP, no need to consider any other currencies.
-* For this exercise, a floating point number is good enough to represent a money value.
+* For this exercise, a floating point number is good enough to represent a money value, but if you have a better way to represent money, feel free to use it.

 ### Catalogue